Jack112-create/CI-Portfolio-Project-2/README.md

         - The colours used for this project provide a slight retro feel to the game which is done by setting the background colour to a dark colour while using bright colours for button elements.
          ![Colour Palette](assets/design/colour-palette.png)

+    * Typography:

+        - The Changa font, from font awesome, was chosen for this project as it added a retro game style to the project.

 ### Testing

 ### Deployment